Review Canon EOS 7D

 It is also viewable in the viewfinder by using the focus points to level the shot.

-There has been talk on the internet of some occasional focus issues, including a couple of ‘false positives’ (where the camera insists that it’s in focus and quite clearly is not).
+There has been talk on the internet of some occasional focus issues.
+These included a couple of 'false positives' where the camera insists that it's in focus and quite clearly is not.
 This is very rare but most certainly worth mentioning.

 Try again I did and could not for the life of me, get decent quality shots.

 After a lot of testing and shooting with various lenses, I established that the focus was way out on the lenses I was using.
-Now, this is the first time I have ever come across this with any of the many Canon EOS cameras that I have owned so had to go through a bit of a learning curve myself.
+Now, this is the first time I have ever come across this with any of the many Canon EOS cameras that I have owned.
+Therefore I had to go through a bit of a learning curve myself.

 I had to use the micro-adjustment feature in the menu system to methodically set up each lens to the Canon EOS 7D.
 The 50mm 1.4 needed +17 in adjustments which is nearing its limit.
 The 70-200 was around -7 but the 105mm macro and 24-70 seemed fine.

-I made the adjustments by setting the camera up on a tripod at an angle to a predetermined object which I focused on and took a series of shots at the widest aperture to give the shallowest depth of field.
-I then loaded these into Photoshop to check focus.
+The adjustments were made by setting the camera up on a tripod at an angle to a predetermined object.
+I focussed on this and took a series of shots at the widest aperture to give the shallowest depth of field.
+These were then loaded into Photoshop to check focus.

-If focus was out (behind or in front of the object) I would adjust accordingly and take some more shots until the focus was nailed for each lens.
+If focus was out (behind or in front of the object) I would adjust accordingly.
+I would then take some more shots until the focus was nailed for each lens.

 Once focusing was consistently accurate, I made further adjustments "in camera".
 I turned all the gimmicky features off such as long exposure noise reduction, auto lighting optimiser and anything else that allowed the camera to make alterations to my images.

-The focusing was amazing, fast and intuitive, the sharpness and detail was all there but still, and quite obviously, the quality didn’t match that of the 5D Mark II but I was more than happy nonetheless!
+The focusing was amazing, fast and intuitive.
+Sharpness and detail was all there but still, and quite obviously, the quality didn't match that of the 5D Mark II.
+I was more than happy nonetheless!

-Having come from a long line of Canon EOS camera bodies (10D, 20D, 5D, 5D Mark II, 1D Mark II, 1D Mark III), I was very much looking forward to checking out the 7D as its features and additional functionality are quite cutting edge.
+Having come from a long line of Canon EOS camera bodies (10D, 20D, 5D, 5D Mark II, 1D Mark II, 1D Mark III), I was very much looking forward to checking out the 7D.
+Its features and additional functionality are quite cutting edge.

 The feel of the camera in my hands is actually, to me, one of the nicest bodies they have released.
-I got fed up with the heavy bulk of the 1-series cameras and the 5D I/II are both excellent cameras but I felt, desperately in need of modernising.
+I got fed up with the heavy bulk of the 1-series cameras and the 5D I/II are both excellent cameras.
+However, I felt they were desperately in need of modernising.

-The Canon EOS 7D has done just that and is a great feeling camera that I would be happy to shoot with on long wedding days.
+The Canon EOS 7D has done just that.
+It is a great feeling camera that I would be happy to shoot with on long wedding days.
 The grips and rubberised, weather-sealed housing gives you confidence and the button layout is superb and very user-friendly.

-If you are coming from a full frame EOS body such as the 5D Mark I or II or the 1Ds series, I am sure you will, at first, feel a little “out of sorts”.
-The image quality is lacking in comparison and reverting to a crop sensor will throw you for a while as you get used to your lenses receiving the 1.6 crop effect.
+Coming from a full frame EOS body such as the 5D Mark I or II or the 1Ds series?
+I am sure you will feel a little "out of sorts" at first.
+The image quality is lacking in comparison and reverting to a crop sensor will throw you for a while.
+That is while you get used to your lenses receiving the 1.6 crop effect.

 Everything else is a huge improvement IMHO.

-If you are coming from any other Canon EOS body, I am sure that you will be in DSLR heaven and will love the additional features and functionality.
-Images can be a touch noisy at ISO’s above 400 but still good up to ISO 1600 (I am looking at this from a spotless stock photography point of view) and highly useable.
+If you are coming from any other Canon EOS body, I am sure that you will be in DSLR heaven.
+You will love the additional features and functionality.
+Images can be a touch noisy at ISO's above 400 but still good up to ISO 1600 and highly useable.
+I am looking at this from a spotless stock photography point of view.